chadwcarlson/platformify/README.md

 Get your project ready to be deployed in Platform.sh and Upsun!

-This project supplies the `project:init` subcommand that's imported into both the [Platform.sh](https://docs.platform.sh/administration/cli.html) and [Upsun CLI](https://docs.upsun.com/administration/cli.html).
+This project supplies the `project:init` and `validate` subcommands imported into both the [Platform.sh](https://docs.platform.sh/administration/cli.html) and [Upsun CLI](https://docs.upsun.com/administration/cli.html).

 ## Contributions